 - Blend the bananas to a smooth puree.
 Make sure that that there are no chunks in the puree.

 - Now, add the fresh cream to the pureed bananas.

 - Pulse the blender 6 to 8 times so that the cream is evenly mixed with the bananas.

-- Now pour the mousse mixture in small individual serving bowls or shot glasses.
+- Now, pour the mousse mixture in small individual serving bowls or small glasses.

-- Cover them with a lid or aluminium foil and place them in the refrigerator for 3 to 4 hours or overnight for the mousse to completely set.
+- Cover them with a lid or aluminium foil and refrigerate for 3 to 4 hours or overnight for the mousse to completely set.

-- You can serve the chilled egg free banana mousse with some whipped cream, banana slices or grated chocolate.
+- Serve eggless Banana Mousse with some whipped cream, banana slices or grated chocolate.

 - Use bananas that are sweet.
 Try not to use underripe bananas as this may give an astringent like taste in the mousse.